 3. Hop on a friend’s nanny share

 If your normal childcare routine falls apart, ask a friend with a nanny share if your child can tag along.
-Sometimes adding another kid to the mix won’t be a problem at all.
-Nannies often know other reliable caregivers.
-Ask for suggestions as to who could take your child for the day, or even for a few hours.
+Sometimes adding another kid to the mix won’t be a problem at all, especially if you’re prepared to offer payment or a generous tip.
+Alternately, nannies often know other reliable caregivers who might be available on short notice.
+Ask for recommendations as to who could take your child for the day, or even for a few hours.

 4. Try a drop-in daycare center

 A 2015 Pew Social Trend report notes that 62 percent of American parents say they have a difficult time finding and affording high-quality child care.
-No wonder drop-in daycare centers are surging in popularity.
-Not only because of the inevitable breakdown of regularly-planned childcare situations, but because many parents have nontraditional work schedules.
+No wonder drop-in daycare centers are surging in popularity — it’s not only because of the inevitable breakdown of regularly-planned childcare situations, but because many parents have nontraditional work schedules that throw them unexpected hurdles.

 Often, drop-in daycare centers are open for longer weekday hours and weekends.
 Most centers provide drop-in rates for the day.
 Others offer a monthly punch pass, and even provide a sibling discount.

 It may seem daunting to hire a stranger off the internet to watch your children.
 However, online agencies like Care.com, Sittercity and UrbanSitter (to name a few) are changing the game.
-When you need backup childcare in a hurry, online resources can save the day.
+They may not be the cheapest option, but when you need backup childcare in a hurry, and if you have the cash reserves on hand, online resources can save the day.
 These sites thoroughly vet and background-check all caregivers.
 Let the internet help with arrangements to keep your kids safe and your employer happy.

-Do have a job where bringing your child to the office for a few hours won’t be too disruptive?
-Go for it.
-Working parents are busy.
-And if all other childcare options fall through, bring your kiddo with you.
+Do you have a job where bringing your child to the office for a few hours won’t be too disruptive?
+Find out now whether your employer would be ok with it — don’t wait until the fateful day arrives — and if they are, bring your kiddo with you.
 Let your child doodle on company notepads or take a nap under your desk.
 If that’s what it takes to finish the day’s work, then bravo to you for the ultimate in multitasking.

 On the other hand, if bringing your child to work isn’t an option, maybe leaving work is.
 Try going somewhere that offers drop-in childcare, like your gym or nearby YMCA.
 Instead of working out, find a quiet corner, set up your laptop and maximize the kid-free time.